Current Status and Sustainable Management of Bio-diversity in Nilmini Estate Private Ltd., Ihala Millawa, Morawaka

 The survey has recorded the 120 flora species belonged to the following categories.

 - Aquatic plants

-In addition, observed groups of species of fauna, namely; birds, mammals and amphibians also were recorded in the survey.
-Total number of fauna species recorded under the above categories is 23.
+In addition, observed groups of species of fauna, namely; birds, mammals, and amphibians also were recorded in the survey.
+The total number of fauna species recorded under the above categories is 23.
 While these records are not exhaustive, they reflect the richness of the species diversity in the estate to a certain extent.
 Complete lists of flora and fauna species recorded in the survey are presented in the appendix tables 01 and 02 respectively.
 Summary descriptions of species groups recorded under each category are given below.
 A more in-depth investigation covering year-round observation to identify migratory species also will be undertaken in the future.

 5. 1 Trees

 A total of 51 tree species were reported.
 A majority of these species are located in non-plantation areas with primary and secondary patches of natural vegetation.
-A few of them are belonged to dominant genera (e.g. Dipterocarpus, Shorea) found in tropical rain forests in the surrounding area.
+A few of them belong to dominant genera (e.g. Dipterocarpus, Shorea) found in tropical rain forests in the surrounding area.
 In addition, a number of domesticated multi-purpose tree crops also are available.
-The other important category of tree species is introduced exotic species which are serving as wind breaks and shade trees.
+The other important category of tree species is introduced exotic species which are serving as windbreaks and shade trees.
 Unlike other tree species, these species are mainly located in cropped areas (tea).
 Some of the species belonged to natural, domesticated and exotic species are high valued timber (see appendix table 01 for their uses).